Pure Bred Poodle: The Only Dog That Cannot Be Doodled

 - Communicate through barking when they detected game

-Later, they were used for circus performances due to their trainability and showmanship.
+- Perform in circus acts due to their trainability and showmanship

 Why Do Standard Poodles Have These Behaviour Problems?